Dakota City, Nebraska

 Marci Broyhill, Prairie Poet and Storyteller, was raised in the hills along Highway 12, Nebraska’s rugged Outlaw Trail.
 Marci writes from her rural experiences growing up on the Cedar-Dixon County Line.
 She enjoys researching and writing about people and historic events of Nebraska.
 Deep agricultural roots tap a reservoir of material for Marci's pen and presentations.
 Marci researches the men and the women who lived and traveled the trails west of the Missouri River.
 She marvels at the determination and courage; honoring their efforts by giving them a voice through verse and story.

-Marci's performances also address nature, dilemmas in society, the joys and challenges of family life.
-Her topics tug at the heartstrings of the audience, rekindling memories.
-Since people are more alike than diverse, Marci's material appeals across the landscape.
+Marci's performances address nature, dilemmas in society, and family life.
+Her topics tug at our heartstrings and rekindle memories.
 Her expressive delivery draws the audience into shared experiences, generating reflection and laughter.
 Marci invites others to look back through their windows of time.
 Each personal view is unique revealing bygone moments of humor, tenderness, and courage.

 Van Criddle is an award winning Cowboy Poet, Storyteller and Western Humorist.
 Coming from a farming and ranching background, Van’s poetry has the sound and feel of one who’s been there and done that.
-He worked ranches in Pinedale, WY and in Utah as a young man.
-Started breaking colts and training horses as a teenager and began competing in rodeo rough stock events in high school.
+He worked ranches in Pinedale, WY and in Utah, started breaking colts and training horses as a teenager, and competed in rodeo rough stock events in high school.
 He rode saddle bronc, bareback and bulls.
 He tried his hand at steer wrestling but as he says he “could never figure out how to get to the horns and I wasn’t very good at tackling them from behind.”

 Janice has been doing music most of her life, as an entertainer, educator and worship leader.
 Janice got immersed in western music when she started singing at cowboy cook-outs to barter for horseback riding.
 Now, from ranches to restaurants, from schools to equine therapy, horse training, rescue horse events and a variety of other venues, Janice’s warm and captivating presence draws her audience into a memorable musical experience, as Janice and her husband travel the Southwest.